Marsh fritillary butterfly at Echo Lodge Meadows, Wiltshire. Credit: Eleanor Dodson.

 Skinner’s Ground has the most wild flowers - more than 80 species have been seen here.
 Orchids include pyramidal, heath spotted orchid, southern marsh, early purple and green-winged.

-In July we cut hay in Skinner’s Ground and Ditch Field and then graze with cattle or sheep in the autumn to control the more vigorous grasses.
+In July (or when a window is presented by the weather) we cut hay in Skinner’s Ground and Ditch Field and then graze with cattle or sheep in the autumn to control the more vigorous grasses.
 Wood Field has fewer flowers so we mostly manage it by grazing, which benefits insects.